-The Hong Kong government is planning to introduce a regulation governing the residue limit of pesticide in foods in April 2012.
+In 2012, Hong Kong enacted its first-ever pesticide residue regulation, which will be implemented in August 2014.
 Its framework is largely built on Codex's standard, supplemented by standards adopted in China, Thailand the U.S.

-For details on Hong Kong's general import regulations for food products, please refer to GAIN Report #1145.
-(This report is available at:
+For details on Hong Kong's general import regulations for food products, please refer to $\underline{\mathsf{GAIN}}$ Report #1233.